-The list of software and tools to help run your blog and website is literally endless.
+The list of software and tools to help run your blog and website is endless.

 If you are an enterprise looking for a managed social media presence, there are social media management companies that can take this all off your plate.

-Below are a few companies that offer a variety of content options, ranging from professional writers to generic content that you can post to your channels.
+Below are a few companies offering various content options, from professional writers to generic content you can post to your channels.